Set up G Suite Password Sync

-You can use Google Apps Password Sync (GAPS) to update your users' Google Apps passwords directly from Microsoft®Active Directory®.
-Learn more about GAPS.
+You can use G Suite Password Sync (GSPS) to update your users' G Suite passwords directly from Microsoft®Active Directory®.
+Learn more about GSPS.

-- You're a Google Apps administrator for your organization.
-Only administrators can complete the steps to set up GAPS.
+- You're a G Suite administrator for your organization.
+Only administrators can complete the steps to set up GSPS.

 - You're a domain administrator for your Active Directory domain.